vijaysamanuriWM/hyscale-json-schema/docs/hyscale-spec-reference.md

    </td>
    <td>Can be overridden
 <p>
-List of ports to be declared along with externalize, healthcheck and ingressrules if any.
+List of ports to be declared along healthcheck and ingressrules if any.
    </td>
   </tr>
   <tr>